SU-8 Handling Protocol

 - When you are confident the headway2 is free of SU-8, cover the basin and rim in several layers of fresh aluminum foil.

-- If photoresist is present on the headway2 when a labmember comes to use it, it is that labmember’s responsibility to report the problem on CORAL and clean up the photoresist.
+- If photoresist is present on the headway2 when a labmember comes to use it, it is that labmember’s responsibility to report the problem on Badger and clean up the photoresist.
 The previous user will be placed on Community Service.

 Prebaking and Postbaking